Ad-0271/insta_minutes_assignment/README.md

 # insta_minutes_assignment

-## Language/Frameword used:
+## Language / Framework used:
-This assignment is created using NodeJS language.
+This assignment is solved using NodeJS language.

 ## Approach to solve:
 The assignment contains two files one is index.js and another is events.js.
 The events.js file exports the array of all the 10 events.
 Solved the assignment by using node-cron package.
 Node-cron is a job scheduling package which schedules a job at given time and date.
-I'm looping over events only once and assigned a function to trigger at given dateTime of event using node-cron package.
+Imports the events in index.js file and, looping over events only once and assigned a function to trigger at given dateTime of event using node-cron package.

 ## Problem faced:
 Problem I faced during assignment is that I'm trying to solve the assignment without any npm package using setInterval.
 Basically